-Due to changes in Forest Investment Account funding Eligibility, only tabular accounts of old forest retention and old interior forest were included in the products from the contract for LLOWG analysis.
+Due to changes in Forest Investment Account funding eligibility, only tabular accounts of old forest retention and old interior forest were included in the products from the contract for LLOWG analysis.
 Therefore an up-to-date summary was not possible for this reporting period.
-Hopefully this information will be available for presentation in the 2009/10 annual report.
+It is hoped that this information will be available for presentation in the 2010/11 annual report.